redtexts/texts/pannekoek_1920_new_blanquism.md

 evident in the conception that a revolutionary minority could conquer and hold political power, and that this would be the conquest of political power by the proletariat.
-This tendency is displayed in the writings of Struthahns^[A pseudonym employed by Karl Radek.] on the dictatorship of the working class and the Communist Party.
+This tendency is displayed in the writings of Struthahns[^fn-1] on the dictatorship of the working class and the Communist Party.

 Struthahns says, concerning the dictatorship of the working class: "What does this mean?
 That the interests of the working class come first and